traez/dinosaur-generator-app-nodejs/README.md

 - First baptism putting Nodejs and Expressjs to use, and finally understanding essence of Server Side rendering (backend).
 - Better understanding of use of Environmental variables, and essence of Server side rendering.
 - Switching between node and powershell terminals in VsCode.
+- Came back with better understanding roughly 5 weeks later and did a clean up, making sure to properly deploy.

 ### Continued development